Duality, Bridgeland wall-crossing and flips of secant varieties: Duality

-and so the inclusion $A\rightarrow E$ must produce a wall, since the walls are bounded above we conclude that above all walls $E$ is $\sigma_{K/2,tH}$-semistable.
-The coarse moduli spaces $N([C],\chi)$ were constructed by C. Simpson \cite{Simp} via invariant theory, then the conclusion follows from the duality theorem. \end{proof}
+and so the inclusion $A\hookrightarrow E$ must produce a wall.
+Since the walls are bounded above we conclude that above all walls $E$ is $\sigma_{K_X/2,tH}$-semistable.
+The coarse moduli spaces $M_H(0,[C],ch_2)$ were constructed by Simpson \cite{Simp} via invariant theory, and the conclusion follows from the duality theorem. \end{proof}